-Issuer Mizuho Preferred Capital (Cayman) 1 Limited (as "MPC1," and the preferred securities described below are referred to as the "MPC1 Preferred Securities.")
-Type of securities Non-cumulative perpetual preferred securities Mandatory redemption date None Optional redemption Optionally redeemable on each dividend payment date falling in or after June 2012 (subject to prior approval from regulatory authorities) Dividends Floating dividend rate (No dividend rate step-up.
+• - J Issuer Mizuho Preferred Capital (Cayman) 1 Limited (as "MPC1," and the preferred securities described below are referred to as the "MPC1 Preferred Securities.")
+Mizuho Capital Investment (USD) 1 Limited ("MCI (USD) 1," and the preferred securities described below are referred to as "MCI (USD) 1 Preferred Securities.")
+Type of securities Non-cumulative perpetual preferred securities Non-cumulative perpetual preferred securities Mandatory redemption date None None Optional redemption Optionally redeemable on each dividend payment date falling in or after June 2012 (subject to prior approval from regulatory authorities) Starting from the dividend payment date falling in June 2016, optionally redeemable on each dividend payment date in five-year intervals (subject to prior approval from regulatory authorities) Dividends Floating dividend rate (No dividend rate step- up.
 As stated in "Dividend suspension events" below, dividend payments that are suspended are non-cumulative.)
-Dividend payment date Last business day of June in each year Total amount issued ¥171.0 billion Issue date February 14, 2002 Dividend suspension events If any of the following events arise, dividend payments are suspended on a non-cumulative basis: (1) when Mizuho Financial Group issues to MPC 1 a Loss Absorption Certificate(1); (2) when dividends on Mizuho Financial Group's Preferred Stock(2) are suspended; (3) when Mizuho Financial Group issues to MPC 1 a Distributable Amounts Limitation Certificate(4) stating that there are no Available Distributable Amounts(3); and (4) when the dividend payment date is not a Mandatory Dividend Payment Date(5), and Mizuho Financial Group issues to MPC 1 a dividend instruction instructing it not to pay any dividends on such dividend payment date.
-Mandatory dividend event If Mizuho Financial Group pays any dividends on its common stock with respect to a fiscal year, full dividends must be paid on Parity Preferred securities (6) in June of the calendar year in which such fiscal year ends.
-However, it is subject to the following conditions: (1) no Loss Absorption Certificate (1) has been issued; (2) no preferred stock dividend limitation has arisen with respect thereto (partial dividend payments are made to the extent applicable); and (3) no Distributable Amounts Limitation Certificate (4) has been issued with respect thereto (partial dividends are paid to the extent applicable).
-Distributable amounts limitation When Mizuho Financial Group issues a Distributable Amounts Limitation Certificate (4) to MPC1, dividends are limited to the Available Distributable Amounts (3) .
-Dividend limitations When dividends on Mizuho Financial Group's Preferred Stock (2) are reduced, dividends on Parity Preferred Securities (6) are also reduced by an equal percentage.
-Claims on residual assets Same priority as Mizuho Financial Group's Preferred Stock (2)
+Fixed dividend rate for the first ten years (although a floating dividend rate is applied with respect to dividend payment dates after June 2016.
+No dividend rate step-up.
+Dividend payments that are suspended are non-cumulative.)
+Dividend payment date Last business day of June in each year June 30th and December 30th of each year Total amount issued ¥171.0 billion US\$600 million Issue date February 14, 2002 March 13, 2006 Dividend suspension events If any of the following events arise, dividend payments are suspended on a non-cumulative basis: (1) when Mizuho Financial Group issues to MPC 1 a Loss Absorption Certificate (1) ; (2) when dividends on Mizuho Financial Group's Preferred Stock (2) are suspended; (3) when Mizuho Financial Group issues to MPC 1 a Distributable Amounts Limitation Certificate (4) stating that there are no Available Distributable Amounts (3); and (4) when the dividend payment date is not a Mandatory Dividend Payment Date (5) , and Mizuho Financial Group issues to MPC 1 a dividend instruction instructing it not to pay any dividends on such dividend payment date.
+(Mandatory dividend suspension or reduction event) (1) When a Liquidation Event (7) , Insolvency Event (9) or Governmental Action (10) has occurred to Mizuho Financial Group; (2) when Mizuho Financial Group's Available Distributable Amounts (11) is insufficient, or dividends on its preferred stock (12) are suspended or reduced; (Optional dividend suspension or reduction event) (3) when the capital adequacy ratio of Mizuho Financial Group or its Tier 1 capital ratio fails to meet the minimum requirement, or would fall short as a result of the dividend payments on the MCI (USD) 1 Preferred Securities, and Mizuho Financial Group issues a dividend suspension notice to MCI (USD) 1; and (4) when Mizuho Financial Group fails to pay dividends on its common stock and issues a dividend suspension notice to